eliotmartin/emhomelab/content/posts/creating-a-cloudflare-tunnel.md

 > *...typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.
 A reverse proxy provides an additional level of abstraction and control to ensure the smooth flow of network traffic between clients and servers.*

 You can find more about *NGIX Proxy Manger* on [their website](https://nginxproxymanager.com/).
 It is a free. open source solution.
-I setup NGIX in a docker container using Docker Compose, but that is probably worthy of a post of it own.
+I setup NGIX in a docker container using Docker Compose, but that is probably worthy of a post of it own so I won't cover in this post.

 ## Setting Up the cloudflare Tunnel
 Cloudflare Tunnel requires the installation and configuration of a lightweight, open-source server-side daemon, *cloudflared*, to connect your infrastructure to Cloudflare.
 Releases can be found on [GitHub](https://github.com/cloudflare/cloudflared/releases) and downloads are available as standalone binaries or packages like Debian and RPM.